BMW 3 Series (E21): Chassis and suspension

 With a wheelbase measuring 2.6 m, the lengths of the overhanging front and rear bodywork was minimal.
 The track measured 1364 mm at the front, and 1377 mm at the rear.

 The suspension incorporated rack and pinion steering and MacPherson strut suspension at the front, and semi-trailing arm type independent suspension at the rear.
-The rear suspension design causes camber changes, which can introduce "snap oversteer" at the handling limits.
+The rear suspension design causes camber changes, which can introduce oversteer at the handling limits.
 The power assisted brakes were discs on the front wheels, while the rear wheels had drum brakes (except the 323i model which had discs all round).

 Model year changes

 At the E21's release, three models were available: with 316 (1.6-litre), 318 (1.8-litre) and 320 (2.0-litre) versions of the BMW M10 four-cylinder engine.
 To differentiate between models, the 320 model came with dual headlights, while the 316 and 318 had single headlights.